The Pinkprint: Live performances

-The Pink Print Tour
+The Pinkprint Tour

 Minaj supported the album with a 17-date European tour which commenced on March 16, 2015, in Stockholm, Sweden and stopped off in Ireland, the United Kingdom, Norway, Germany, France, Belgium and the Netherlands before ending on April 12, 2015, in Glasgow, Scotland.
 Trey Songz was the opening act.

+10th Anniversary

-On October 13, 2024, Minaj announced that The Pinkprint would be available to purchase on vinyl on November 22 for the album's tenth anniversary.
+On October 13, 2024, Minaj announced that The Pinkprint would be available to purchase on vinyl for the album's tenth anniversary.
+On November 22nd, the new version of the Pinkprint gave four brand new songs, being "Arctic Tundra (feat.
+Juice WRLD)", "If It's Okay (feat.
+David Guetta & Davido)", "Cap Backwards (feat.
+Swae Lee)" and "Remember Me" (feat.
+Parker Ighile)".
+Minaj also gave a brand new lyric video for 'Anaconda'.

+The album's re-release on vinyl and the 10th Anniversary edition had landed a re-entry on the Billboard 200 Albums chart, within the top 40.

 Critical reception

 The Pinkprint received generally positive reviews from critics, with many praising the production and her personal lyrics.
 Metacritic, which uses a weighted average, assigned the album a score of 70 out of 100, based on 25 reviews, indicating "generally favorable reviews".

 Billboard magazine's Niki McGloster called it "her best album to date.
 Minaj was finally able to out-rap herself and purge issues she's struggled with in private in her most exposed fashion yet".
 In Cuepoint, Robert Christgau commended the "narrative arc" of her vulnerable songs, but felt the album is defined more so by the bonus tracks, as "Minaj returns to her triumphalist mode prepared to embrace the role of a 32-year-old woman ready for love" Pitchfork editor Meaghan Garvey said the album finale comprises "a thrilling, confounding six-song set that elevates The Pinkprint from an occasionally transcendent break-up album to something far more intriguing," adding that "the album presented Minaj in her most unexpected role yet: a human being."

 Spins Brennan Carley felt the more emotionally vulnerable songs were counterintuitive, with Minaj "muting her own strengths and songwriting abilities in favor of excising her emotional demons", although "her rapping is so on-point that even in confessional mode, [she] lets the public finally buy her heart."
 Jon Caramanica of The New York Times found the album to be "full of compromises and half-successes" as Minaj is "capable of grand technical feats, rapid cadence switching and complex rhyme patterns, but generally she puts those fireworks to the side when diving deep into her feelings."
 Kyle Anderson of Entertainment Weekly criticized the ballads as "ponderous".
 The A.V.
 Clubs Sheldon Pearce praised her honest songwriting and concluded that The Pinkprint is "the closest Minaj has ever gotten to balancing her tendencies".
 Randall Roberts from the Los Angeles Times stated that throughout the album, Minaj is "intent on channeling her talent to explore and document her many moods.
 The combination is often, if not always, intoxicating".